MelissaMMDP/web-brownie/README.md

 - `gulp serve-build`

     The development code is optimized and placed in the build folder then launched in a browser using a Node.js and Express web server.
 On save of code changes the files will be optimized and browser-sync will reload the browser.

+## Karma Testing

+- `karma start`

+    Watch for file changes and re-run tests on each change